 Table 2-3 describes the organization roles applicable to generators, loads, and capacity market participants (CMPs).
-One organization may fill one, more, or all of the roles, depending on its qualifications and responsibilities.
+Other than for facilities referred to in the Chapter 7 of the Market Rules, Section 3.5.6A or Section 3.5.6B, one organization may fill one, more, or all of the roles, depending on its qualifications and responsibilities.
 In all cases, any organization fulfilling a role must be authorized as a market participant.